Happy Dystopias

 This book is fine.
 It’s engaging.
 The plot is well constructed, the characters well developed (though I liked Beth more than Tess).
 It’s also…too easy.
 Everything is too easy.
 The villains are made out of cardboard, and I finished the book not feeling like I was being challenged, but like I was being comforted.

-I liked parts of it - I liked the implication that some of the culture of feminism that we really love (like riot grrl) might be a relic of a time and place where we needed it; that if the world improves, that culture might disappear.
+I liked parts of it - I liked the implication that some of the culture of feminism that we really love (like riot grrl) might belong to a time and place where we needed it; that if the world improves, that culture might disappear.
 Are we willing to give up all of the things we love that helped us survive patriarchy?
 It’s an interesting question.
 I’d have liked the whole book to be about that.
 Instead I was comforted against my will.